 How to recognize if you’re a shadow money martyr

-1. Shadow money martyrs believe that it’s better to give then receive
+1. Shadow money martyrs believe that it’s better to give than receive

-One of the thing’s I’ve noticed when dealing with the martyr shadow (myself included) is how we actively block money from flowing into our lives, receiving is awkward for us.
-Getting paid way more than we expected is way harder than getting paid less.
-Asking is true torture for this archetype.
+One of the things I’ve noticed when dealing with the martyr shadow (myself included) is how they actively block money from flowing into their lives, receiving is awkward for them.
+Getting paid way more than they expected is harder than getting paid less for this shadow.

 There’s an underlying belief that they have to work for happiness; having fun with money is very difficult for this shadow.

 They’re the ones that everyone runs to and they resent it, complain about it but won’t stop sacrificing themselves for others.

 They can use this evidence to prove how evil money is and guilt trip others.

 Or they can use this to manipulate others to look after them as they continue to prove how virtuous they are because they don’t have money.

 The resentment martyrs feel stems from the belief that they're unappreciated for all they sacrifice.
 They need to feel needed because their self-worth is so deeply tied to this.

 The weird thing is that the martyr feels really awkward with compliments and recognition and will actually shut down if they get too many compliments.
 It’s not about humility but a deeper lack of self-esteem.